kap14275819/Glossary-of-Tech-Terms/README.md

 #### [Repl.it Link](https://repl.it/@kap14275819/card-game)

 ## Debugging process and debugging facilities available in the IDE:
-#### The type of debugging facilities that were available on 'Repl.it'
+#### The type of debugging facilities that were available on 'Repl.it' was that you were able to see the different types of error such as runtime errors.
+This usually helped to then fix the problem that occur when running the code.
+But other types of debugging processes were not available so they had to be either done manually or you would have to create a small debugging process when running the code.